VillainousSsnake/0x1de-NX/README.md

 Joining the discord will help support the project, and you will get announcements about 0x1de-NX early.
 Please join the discord!
 link: https://discord.gg/GA5qfJ53bK

+# Help Needed
+We are excited to announce that we have created a Google form so anybody can volunteer to help 0x1de-NX!
+I have also edited the message in #info to include the link to the form.

+Here is the application form link: https://forms.gle/Hkzk6zbNExX4PeFa8

+Best regards,
+**0x1de NX Team**